Welcome to LEVEL 3 Martial Arts Performance

 It's important you realize that achieving Black Belt does not make you a Black Belt - You have a Black Belt but are not yet a Black Belt.
 The act of becoming only happens through doing.
 You haven't yet mastered the material and skill that actually defines the rank.
 The act of becoming only happens through doing.
 So to consider yourself a true Black Belt you must reach Nidan - 2nd Degree Black Belt.
 This means you learned and conquered Shodan-1st Degree Black Belt material.
 It's mind-blowing that some students quit immediately after being awarded their Black Belt!
 It's not a collector's toy - USE IT!
 If you train for all those years don't you want to at least wear it for a while?
 Someone once said "getting your Black Belt and quitting is like getting your driver's license and never driving".Being part of the exclusive world of LEVEL 3 training is a whole new experience where you'll learn new techniques and evolve old ones into something you never even knew was possible.
 Think of LEVEL 3 as a lifestyle, a backbone that will keep you upright and achieving all through life.

 Test fees (vary at each level): Every martial arts program charges test fees.
 Traditionally there was always some kind of task accomplishment or bartering required when a student would be considered for advancement to a new rank level.
 Today we use money rather than goods or special tasks / missions.
 However our studio does not rely on test fees as a key source of income, therefore we don’t push students through the ranks unfairly nor will a student be eligible for every test.
 Plus our test fees are generally less than most other studios in the industry.
 As rank level increases the time between ranks slows gradually so you aren't paying more every month just to progress.
 Your test fee covers the cost of the belt, certificate, and the testing procedure.
-The Purple Belt test fee includes the mandatory black uniform.
+The Purple Belt test fee includes the mandatory black uniform which signifies your skill level in our Kempo Karate art form.
 To plan / budget accordingly see your instructor for details.

 Student image and etiquette